ckeditor/ckeditor5/docs/features/toolbar.md

  * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.
 This setting is `false` by default, which enables items grouping.

 The demo below presents the "regular" toolbar look with `shouldNotGroupWhenFull` set to `false`.
-If there are excess toolbar items for the display width, the toolbar gets grouped and some of the items are accessible via the clickable "Show more items" (⋮) button.
+If there are more toolbar items than can fit in the toolbar in the current display width, some of the items get hidden.
+You can access them by clicking the show more items button {@icon @ckeditor/ckeditor5-core/theme/icons/three-vertical-dots.svg Show more items}.

 {@snippet features/toolbar-grouping}